 As long as the humans have been around we have been looking at ways of improving our lives.
 Better ways to eat, better ways of protecting ourselves from threats, better ways of protecting ourselves from the elements.
 In the western world this never ending march to make our lives easier and more enjoyable has seen a large shift to urban living.
-In 1911 less than 40% of the Australian population lived in urban centres and by 2011 this figure had grown to over 85%¹.
+In 1911 less than 40% of the Australian population lived in urban centres but by 2011 this figure had grown to over 85%¹.

 Along with this shift to an urban society, the past 100 years has seen a massive change in the technology that aids us in creating better lives; at least in theory.
-But with this improved lifestyle we are progressively becoming a less fit, fatter, more sedentary population, that spends little time exerting any energy.
-So while our average lifespan is now at its longest our fitness hasn’t necessarily improved.
+But with this improved lifestyle we are progressively becoming a less fit, fatter, more sedentary population, that spends little time exerting energy.
+So while our average lifespan is now at its longest, our fitness hasn’t necessarily improved.
 We are all aware we should be doing some form of exercise to maintain our fitness and keep healthy but who has time these days?

 This is where hiking comes in.
-From an Australian perspective participation in hiking / bushwalking is a rapidly increasing activity seeing a doubling in the participation rate between 2010-2015.
-More than 5 million Australians now take part in hiking either occasionally or on a regular basis.
+From an Australian perspective participation in hiking and bushwalking is a rapidly increasing activity seeing a doubling in the participation rate between 2010-2015.
+More than five million Australians now take part in hiking either occasionally or on a regular basis.
 This increased participation is also seen as a lifestyle choice rather than a fad² which is a good thing as getting outdoors into the bush has many positive impacts; not just physical but also emotional and mental.

 So just what are the health benefits of hiking?

 Let’s start with the obvious.
 Doing any form of exercise is going to improve your health.
-Over the past few years there have been a number of articles saying that ‘sitting is the new form of smoking’ with many Australians spending much of their work day parked at a desk.
+Over the past few years there have been a number of articles saying that ‘sitting is the new form of smoking’ with many Australians spending much of their office work day parked at a desk.
 Sitting or lying down for too long increases your risk of chronic health problems such as heart disease, diabetes and some cancers.
 Too much sitting can also be bad for your mental health³.

 Standing or moving reduces the impact of a sedentary working life and what better way to move than to walk.
 What better way to walk than to hike.
-Carrying a pack or walking up inclines, even slight ones, increases your calorie burn and your exertion and with it improves your cardiovascular fitness.
+Carrying a pack or walking up inclines, even slight ones, increases your calorie burn and your exertion and with it, improves your cardiovascular fitness.

 Also, walking on uneven ground and over difficult terrain improves your core strength by activating smaller muscles.
 The benefits of core strength include: